bakerjw/spatialCorrelationEstimation/README.md

-# spatialCorrelationEstimation
+# Spatial correlation estimation

-This repository provides Matlab scripts to estimate spatial correlation and quantify estimation uncertainty.
+This repository provides Matlab scripts to model spatial correlation in earthquake ground motions, and quantify estimation uncertainty.
 Further documentation can be found in the following paper:

 Baker, J. W., and Chen, Y. (2020).
 “Ground motion spatial correlation fitting methods and estimation uncertainty.” (in review).